-The Company, on the three joint venture developments with Prudential Investment, has development agreement guarantees that the communities will be completed and operated at the budgeted costs approved by the joint venture members.
-These costs include the hard and soft construction costs and operating costs until each community reaches breakeven.
-The budgeted costs include contingency reserves for potential costs overruns and other unforeseen costs.
-The terms of these guarantees generally do not provide for a limitation on the maximum potential future payments.
-These joint ventures are currently in lease up and one of the joint ventures has exhausted all of its reserves.
-The Company will be required to fund operating deficits until the joint venture reaches breakeven for three consecutive months.
+The Company, on the three joint venture developments with Prudential Investment, had development agreement guarantees that the communities would be completed and operated at the budgeted costs approved by the joint venture members.
+These costs included the hard and soft construction costs and operating costs until each community reached breakeven.
+The budgeted costs included contingency reserves for potential costs overruns and other unforeseen costs.
+The terms of these guarantees generally did not provide for a limitation on the maximum potential future payments.
+The Company was required to fund operating deficits until the joint venture reached breakeven for three consecutive months.
 Any amounts funded by the Company under this commitment, up to \$0.5 million, may be recoverable from the joint venture in the event of liquidation.
-As of December 31, 2011, the Company had recognized deficit charges of approximately \$1.0 million under these development agreement guarantees.
-During the third quarter of fiscal 2011, the Company met the requirements of the development agreement guarantees for two of these joint venture developments resulting in full satisfaction and termination of those guarantees.
+As of December 31, 2012, the Company had recognized deficit charges of approximately \$1.2 million under these development agreement guarantees.
+During the third quarter of fiscal 2011, the Company met the breakeven requirements of the development agreement guarantees for two of these joint venture developments resulting in full satisfaction and termination of these respective guarantees.
+Additionally, during the fourth quarter of fiscal 2012, the Company met the breakeven requirements of the development agreement guarantee for the remaining joint venture development resulting in full satisfaction and termination of this guarantee.
 All of the management agreements with the joint ventures contain termination and renewal provisions.
 We do not control these joint venture decisions covering termination or renewal.
 Performance of the above obligations or termination or non-renewal of the management agreements could have a material adverse effect on our business, financial condition, cash flows, and results of operations.